-The noun ‘deal’ — according to the New Oxford American Dictionary — means: an agreement by two or more parties for their mutual benefit.
+The noun “deal,” according to the New Oxford American Dictionary, means an agreement by two or more parties for their mutual benefit.
 As a verb: take measures with the intention of putting something right.
 Both definitions can characterize the motivations of one nation when it must converse with another.
-Regarding the diplomacy of the United States, the uncompromising belief in both our morality and/or self-benefit have steered policy over the world for the last half century.
-Probably even longer.
+Regarding the diplomacy of the United States, the uncompromising belief in both our morality and/or self-benefit have steered policy over the world for the last half-century and likely even longer.

 Since Robert Oppenheimer uttered those revelatory words from Hindu scripture, “Now I become Death, the destroyer of worlds,” the world has been constantly hounded by the fear of complete annihilation.
 Deals and treaties have become more important to the survival of our species.
 Interest in them has surged since the end of the Second World War as the world quickly rearmed itself through generous American dollars and Soviet rubles.
 The previous century taught us that despite the bungling of two behemoths to bring us to a decisive conflict, diplomacy won out.
 Mutually Assured Destruction (appropriately termed MAD) overrode any belligerent desire to win.
 A long narrative between superpowers to disarm everyone by everyone else began even as the knowledge of the minute nucleus began to spread, unencumbered by borders.
-Luckily the bombs have continue to lie dormant in their guarded silos.
-At least so far, and hopefully forever.
+The missiles still lie dormant in their guarded silos—at least so far, and luckily forever.

 To summarize, this new deal limits Iran’s enrichment program and extends the period necessary to develop a weapon, estimated at around ten to fifteen years.
 In exchange for these rigorous limitations, economic sanctions imposed on the country will be gradually lifted.

 The war-hawks in both national parties have predictably railed against it.
 I’ve heard comparisons to the ill-fated Munich Deal, when Chamberlain brandished an affidavit declaring that Hitler would not launch a second European conflict.
-Needless to say Chamberlain was really wrong.
+Needless to say, Chamberlain was very wrong.
 Following the flimsy historical metaphor, a new Iranian disaster threatens to engulf America and the Middle East with essentially Obama’s tacit approval.
-Certainly the Israeli prime minister, Benjamin Netanyahu shares this sentiment with his fellow American hawks.
-He calls the deal “a historic mistake for the world”, no doubt emphasizing world to make everyone wake up and notice.
+The Israeli prime minister, Benjamin Netanyahu, certainly shares this sentiment with fellow hawks stateside.
+He calls the deal, “a historic mistake for the world,” no doubt emphasizing world to make everyone wake up and notice.
 Bibi and the imperial patriots on this side of the pond would preferably like to see the end of any Iranian interest in atoms; no doubt with CIA agents censoring chemistry classes in Tehran classrooms.

-Other politicians, while not sharing the tendencies of their hot-blooded colleagues, also disagree with the lack-lustre result.
-A Democratic Senator from New Jersey said that the deal would make Iran, “flush with money” leading it, “to further pursue their destabilizing hegemonic goals in the region”.
+Other politicians, while not sharing the tendencies of their hot-blooded colleagues, also disagree with the lack-luster result.
+A Democratic Senator from New Jersey said that the deal would make Iran, “flush with money,” leading it, “to further pursue their destabilizing hegemonic goals in the region.”
 This is a serious concern.
 We Americans should know how destabilizing hegemonic motives can be; we’ve had nearly a century of practice at it with mixed results.

 Being stalwart liberty lovers on our best days, we sometimes find difficulty in accepting the delicacies of diplomacy, albeit justifiably.
 We also jump too quickly to what’s bad about something in order to score political points or feed our feelings.
-Sometimes, poorly thought out deals confuse and entangle more than help — I’m thinking of you, Chamberlain.
+Sometimes, poorly thought out deals confuse and entangle more than help.
+(I’m thinking of you, Mr. Chamberlain.)
 But when the alternatives are worse or do not exist, then that which remains must be accepted as the best option.
 We do not have a solution, but we have something as opposed to nothing.
 Nothing means more splitting atoms and more harassment for a beleaguered world tired of being paranoid.
 Perhaps we have achieved some benefit for the region and ourselves, a chance to move beyond the constraints of past blunders.
-Otherwise we may have just temporarily altered the balance of power.
+Otherwise, we may have just temporarily altered the balance of power.
 Then is it a moral victory?
 Too soon to say.

 As for the world’s perspective, take a note from Mr. Bismarck: “God looks after drunks, little children, and the United States of America.”